Frequently Asked Pregnancy Questions

 If you are experiencing a normal pregnancy without complications, you may travel by car or air up until the 36th week.
 We recommend that you stretch your legs while traveling at least every 2 hours and increase your fluid intake to avoid dehydration.

 Your baby may change position frequently.
 By approximately 36 weeks, the majority of babies have settled into the head-down position.
-About 3% of healthy babies at term will present with the feet or bottom in the lowest part of the uterus--considered breech.
-Because of potential serious risks, a vaginal delivery is not recommended if the baby remains breech.
-If the situation is appropriate, you may elect to undergo a version procedure to attempt to turn the baby and increase the chances that you will have a vaginal delivery.
-The physician uses pressure on the mother's abdomen to roll the baby into a head-down position.
+About 3% of healthy babies at term will present with the feet or bottom in the lowest part of the uterus–considered breech.
+Because of potentially serious risks, a vaginal delivery is not recommended if the baby remains breech.
+If the situation is appropriate, you may elect to undergo an (ECV) version procedure to attempt to turn the baby and increase the chances that you will have a vaginal delivery.
+The physician uses pressure on the mother’s abdomen to roll the baby into a head-down position.
 If the procedure is not successful or if you decide against a version attempt, then a cesarean delivery would be scheduled.

 You can also try to encourage the baby to turn by using the following described positions.
 Place a supportive board or ramp against a couch at a 45° angle and lie on the board – head down and feet at the top for 5-10 minutes twice a day.
 You can also use pillows instead of a board to raise the pelvis off of the floor.
 These exercises may allow gravity to dislodge the baby’s breech from the pelvis, allowing him/her to turn.

 You may have intermittent contractions through much of the pregnancy.
 These are called Braxton-Hicks contractions and they may or may not be painful.
 Labor occurs when the uterus tightens with contractions regularly every few minutes with increasing intensity.
 Other signs that labor may be approaching include a bloody or thick mucous discharge, increasing pelvic pressure, or loose stools.
 Your water may break during your labor or before it even starts.
 Or the physician may break the water to help encourage labor in the hospital.
-Call the office/answering service when your contractions are strong and regular, about every 5 minutes, for about one hour.
+Call the office/answering service of our Raleigh gynecology practice when your contractions are strong and regular, about every 5 minutes, for about one hour.
 You should also call if you believe your water is broken, if you have a large amount of vaginal bleeding, or if your baby is not moving.

-A full term delivery may occur as early as 37 weeks or as late as 42 weeks (2 weeks past the due date).
+A full-term delivery may occur as early as 37 weeks or as late as 42 weeks (2 weeks past the due date).
 Allowing a pregnancy to continue beyond 42 weeks may increase the risks of harm to the baby and is not recommended.
-If you remain pregnant significantly past your due date, you will be assessed to see if the cervix is "ready."
+If you remain pregnant significantly past your due date, you will be assessed to see if the cervix is “ready.”
 Special tests may be done to make sure the baby remains healthy.
 Induction of labor would then be scheduled for between 41-42 weeks in most cases.